-Packet Processing
+6. Packet Processing

-Due to the adopted protocol semantics and the inherited general packet structure, packet processing in HIP DEX only differs from HIP BEX in very few places.
+Due to the adopted protocol semantics and the inherited general packet structure, the packet processing in HIP DEX only differs from HIPv2 in very few places.
 Here, we focus on these differences and refer to Section 6 in [RFC7401] otherwise.